LolipopJ/dupimg-finder/README.md

 ![search-duplicate-images](./docs/search-duplicate-images.png)

-1. Add index paths where contain images.
+1. Add index paths that contain images.
 2. Update index to generate the eigenvalues of images.
 3. Search duplicate images using generated eigenvalues.